Hacker News Reader: Best @ 2026-01-21 15:01:34 (UTC)

 Subject: Danish Fund Divests Treasuries

-The Gist: AkademikerPension, a Danish pension fund managing 164 billion DKK (~$25.7bn), will sell about $100 million of U.S. Treasuries by the end of the month.
-The fund says the move is driven by concerns about weak U.S. government finances and a desire to change its liquidity and risk management.
-It stated the decision is not intended as a political protest over the Denmark–U.S. rift about Greenland, though geopolitical tensions were acknowledged.
+The Gist: AkademikerPension, a Danish pension fund, said it will sell its U.S. Treasury holding (about $100 million) by the end of the month, citing weak U.S. government finances and a need to adjust liquidity and risk management.
+The fund said the move was not intended as a political statement over the Denmark–U.S. rift (Greenland), though that dispute made the decision harder.
+AkademikerPension manages 164 billion DKK (~$25.7 billion).

 Key Claims/Facts:

-• Stated rationale: Management cited "poor U.S. government finances" and a need for alternative liquidity/risk management rather than an explicit political statement (quote from Investment Director Anders Schelde).
+• Stated rationale: Investment Director Anders Schelde cited "poor U.S. government finances" and the need for alternative liquidity/risk management.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-21 15:10:19 UTC